Important Update: The amnesty application deadline is now November 1, 2017

 This is seen as a win/win for the states and for Amazon FBA sellers who may not have realized their sales tax liability, or who did realize they have sales tax liability but were worried about becoming compliant due to the fact that they would owe past due sales tax, interest, and other penalties.

-With this Amnesty, FBA sellers can simply register for a sales tax permit and begin collecting sales tax.
+With this Amnesty, after a successful application, FBA sellers can simply register for a sales tax permit and begin collecting sales tax.
 States will not “look back” at previous sales tax liability.

 Which states are participating in the Amazon FBA Sales Tax Amnesty?